 5. When does the Procurement Services Office receive notification that a Requisition is ready to be worked?

-Once a Requisition has been both electronically approved and budget checked, it will automatically appear on the Buyer's query of Requisitions to be worked.
-This query is checked by the Buyers approximately 2 - 3 times daily.
+Once a Requisition has been electronically approved, it will automatically appear on the Buyer's query of Requisitions to be worked.

 6. What happens if the invoice total exceeds the total of the Purchase Order?

 Accounts Payable is authorized to pay up to an additional 10% of the total Purchase Order with a maximum increase not to exceed $250.
 If the invoice amount exceeds this amount, a Requisition to supplement the existing Purchase Order is required.

 7. When is a general services contract required?

 If the expense is $10,000 or greater, a contract is required by General Counsel.